黄东旭解析 TiDB 的核心优势

 Distributed systems often have hotspots, and this can degrade performance.
 It¡¯s always necessary to alleviate the issue in either a production environment or a test to achieve an optimal performance.
 When we first ran this benchmark, we encountered a hotspot.
 Unlike the original HATtrick benchmark, we made some changes to alleviate the hotspot.
 We used

-to avoid hotspot on table rows
+shard_row_id_bitsto avoid hotspot on table rows

-to a avoid hotspot on the index instead of the primary key
+unique key + tidb_shardto a avoid hotspot on the index instead of the primary key

 After we fixed hotspot, the writing was evenly distributed, as indicated in the following heat map: